gibbs/gibbs.github.io/content/projects/001-php-windows-base-folders.md

 composer require gibbs/php-windows-base-dir
 ```

-Using the Composer autoloader print all available paths:
+Using the Composer autoloader, print all available paths:

 ```php
 // Path to the Composer autoloader